 You will learn about the risks and responsibilities of technical diving, setting up the equipment for technical diving, gas planning, oxygen planning, and decompression planning.

-In addition to this, you will also learn about diving as a team and potential situations which can occur including manifold leaks and out of gas situations.
+In addition to this, you will also learn about diving as a team and potential situations that can occur including manifold leaks and out of gas situations.

 What you will be able to do after the course